 In the opinion of the Commissioners there is no controlling party of the Commission, as defined by Financial Reporting Standard No. 8 - Related Party Disclosures, as no party has the ability to direct the financial and operating policies of the Commission with a view to gaining economic benefits from their direction.

 14.Notes to the cash flow statement

 2008 2007

 £ £

 Returns on investments and servicing of finance

-Interest received £585,893 £493,503
+Interest received

-Capital expenditure
+Capital expenditure and financial investment

-Payments to acquire tangible fixed assets £(778,620) £(144,599)
+Payments to acquire tangible fixed assets

 15.Analysis of net cash